Spoon University Logo

 Scientifically, parsnips have the Latin name pastinaca sativa.
 They’re members of the Apiaceae or Umbelliferae genum, a family of plants that includes coriander, cumin, carrots and celery.

-If you've always thought parsnips and carrots were the same thing, you aren't alone.
-Historians estimate that parsnips have been cultivated since Ancient Greek and Roman times, but they can't be sure because they were classified as carrots for a long time.
+If you’ve always thought parsnips and carrots were the same thing, you aren’t alone.
+Historians estimate that parsnips have been cultivated since Ancient Greece and Rome, but they can’t be sure because they were classified as carrots for a long time.

 For those of you who want to add parsnips to your personal garden, they are biennial plants that are good at surviving winter months.
 After you plant the seeds, seedlings should emerge within 2-3 weeks.
-For more detailed instructions on growing parsnips at home, consult The Old Farmer's Almanac.
+For more detailed instructions on growing parsnips at home, consult this website.

 Sam Jesner